zujiancai/zujiancai.github.io/_posts/2021-09-27-finana-project-design.md

 tags: [technology]
 ---

-# Background

 After working for several years, I finally save up some money for stock investment.
 But I don't want to be a blind follower, so I researched and found something called technical analysis.
 These ideas reminded me of my dad's old stock analysis guide books.
 He started to study those books when I was a high school student, but I haven't seen him getting rich yet.
 Therefore I am a little skeptical and would like to experiment out with real data.
-Also I think it is good chance for me to practice with Python and Panda DataFrame.
+Also I think it is good chance to practice my knowledge with Python and Panda DataFrame.
 So, here is this project Finana (**Fin**ance **Ana**lysis) to help with data collection and processing.

 # Requirements